ultravideo/rtp-benchmarks/README.md

 ## Phase 3: Running the benchmarks

 This framework offers benchmarking for goodput (framerate) and latency.
-There is also a netcat receiver to analyze the sender end, but this is not mean for benchmarking, only for validating part of the framework.

 ### Goodput benchmarking

-The benchmarking can be done on wide variaty of different framerates.
-Individual values or a range can be used the specify the FPS values tested.
-Multiple simultanous threads can also be tested.
+The benchmark is constructed in such a way that the library sends frames at specified FPS values, repeating each test number of times.
+This benchmark run is analyzed for timing, goodput and CPU usage as well as for lost frames.
+This is used to find the point at which the library cannot keep up with the exceeding fps values.
+This test can also be ran at multiple simultanous threads.

-In the following example, each thread configuration will test all FPS values between the range 30 - 480 and and each FPS is tested 20 times.
-Without the step variable, FPS is doubled so the tested values are: 30, 60, 120, 240, 480
+Individual values (`--fps` parameter) or a range (`--start`, `--end` and `--step` parameters) can be used the specify the FPS values tested.
+Without the `--step` variable, the FPS is doubled for each test.

-When running the tests, start the sender first and the start is synchronized when the receiver is started.
-Each FPS value for each thread configuration provides one log file.
-The individual runs are synchronized using a separate TCP connection.
-You can find the sender results on the sender computer and the receiver results on the receiver computer.
+When running the tests, start the sender first and the start will be synchronized when the receiver is started.

 Goodput sender
 ```